Bell test: Detection loophole

 A common problem in optical Bell tests is that only a small fraction of the emitted photons are detected.
 It is then possible that the correlations of the detected photons are unrepresentative: although they show a violation of a Bell inequality, if all photons were detected the Bell inequality would actually be respected.
-This was first noted by Pearle in 1970, who devised a local hidden variable model that faked a Bell violation by letting the photon be detected only if the measurement setting was favourable.
+This was first noted by Philip M. Pearle in 1970, who devised a local hidden variable model that faked a Bell violation by letting the photon be detected only if the measurement setting was favourable.
 The assumption that this does not happen, i.e., that the small sample is actually representative of the whole is called the fair sampling assumption.

 To do away with this assumption it is necessary to detect a sufficiently large fraction of the photons.
 This is usually characterized in terms of the detection efficiency $\eta$, defined as the probability that a photodetector detects a photon that arrives at it.
-Garg and Mermin showed that when using a maximally entangled state and the CHSH inequality an efficiency of $\eta > 2\sqrt2-2 \approx 0.83$ is required for a loophole-free violation.
-Later Eberhard showed that when using a partially entangled state a loophole-free violation is possible for $\eta > 2/3 \approx 0.67$, which is the optimal bound for the CHSH inequality.
+Anupam Garg and N. David Mermin showed that when using a maximally entangled state and the CHSH inequality an efficiency of $\eta > 2\sqrt2-2 \approx 0.83$ is required for a loophole-free violation.
+Later Philippe H. Eberhard showed that when using a partially entangled state a loophole-free violation is possible for $\eta > 2/3 \approx 0.67$, which is the optimal bound for the CHSH inequality.
 Other Bell inequalities allow for even lower bounds.
 For example, there exists a four-setting inequality which is violated for $\eta > (\sqrt5-1)/2 \approx 0.62$.

 Historically, only experiments with non-optical systems have been able to reach high enough efficiencies to close this loophole, such as trapped ions, superconducting qubits, and nitrogen-vacancy centers.
 These experiments were not able to close the locality loophole, which is easy to do with photons.
 More recently, however, optical setups have managed to reach sufficiently high detection efficiencies by using superconducting photodetectors, and hybrid setups have managed to combine the high detection efficiency typical of matter systems with the ease of distributing entanglement at a distance typical of photonic systems.